LucasDLabo/Blackjack-JS/README.md

         }
     }
     ```
-    > Function to create and shuffle 2 decks usign Fisher–Yates algorithm
+    > Function to create and shuffle 2 decks using Fisher–Yates algorithm

 ---